deep-spin/Infinite-Video/README.md

 3 - For open-ended questions run ```eval_code/validate/run_eval_qa_chatgpt.py```with the output of the moviechat script run.

-4 - For multiple-choice questions we predict the answers as open-ended and use langchain to select the most similar option, run ```eval_code/validate/run_eval_langchain.py```with the output from the dataset run script as:
+4 - For multiple-choice questions, we predict the answers as open-ended and use langchain to select the most similar option, run ```eval_code/validate/run_eval_langchain.py```with the output from the dataset run script as:

 ```
 python eval_code/validate/run_eval_langchain.py --pred_path egoschema/nframes_8_nchunks_256_moviechatplus/preds.json --num_tasks 100